Ocular Rosacea and Dry Eye

 - Avoid things that trigger or worsen your ocular rosacea.
 Items that tend to dilate blood vessels in the face include alcoholic beverages and hot, spicy foods.

-To learn more about ocular rosacea and dry eye, contact The Pacific Eye Care Dry Eye Center.
+To learn more about ocular rosacea and dry eye, contact Pacific Eye Care.
 We can help you prevent flare-ups and treat your ocular rosacea-induced dry eye.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.